 When patients present for non-surgical spinal disc therapy we corollate the MRI findings to determine if there is disuse atrophy of para-spinal muscles.
 Then we prescribe them with specific exercises that help strengthen the weakened and atrophied supporting muscles working again.

-This combination with the spinal traction help provide many patients with relief from back, neck pain and numbness/tingling into their extremities.
+This combination with the spinal traction helps provide many patients with relief from back, neck pain and numbness/tingling in their extremities.

 What technologies are used in Non-Surgical Back Pain Treatment?

 When treated non-surgically, spinal disc therapy involves intermittently stretching and relaxing the spine in a controlled manner to create the negative pressure mentioned above.
 Our goal is to achieve spinal decompression.